bostanSergei/bostanSergei/README.md

     <li>JavaScript</li>
     <li>Git</li>
 </ul>

+<p>This profile will publish test tasks, problems from leetcode, and my pet projects that I work on in my free time.
+If you have an offer for me, contact me <a href="https://t.me/bosmc" target="_blank">by telegram</a></p>
 <!--
 **bostanSergei/bostanSergei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.